TokamakUI/Tokamak/docs/FAQ.md

 ## Why does Tokamak use HTML/CSS for rendering in the browser?

 HTML/CSS has a benefit of built-in accessibility support.
-Other rendering system in the browser (such as Canvas or WebGL/WebGPU) that bypasses HTML/CSS would have to reimplement accessibility from scratch, with all the downsides of increased binary size and performance overhead.
+Other rendering systems in the browser (such as Canvas or WebGL/WebGPU) that bypass HTML/CSS would have to reimplement accessibility from scratch, with all the downsides of increased binary size and performance overhead.
 With HTML/CSS we can rely on what's already included in the browser and has been tested and polished by hundreds of engineers over the decades of browser development.